By Sharon Cannistra and Diana Zuckerman, PhD

 Keep only one liquid form of acetaminophen in your home to avoid confusion so you won’t give the wrong dose.

-- Prescription acetaminophen products used to treat pain, like Vicodin and Percocet, can be very dangerous because they are made up of a combination of ingredients, usually including a narcotic, like codeine or oxycodone.
+- Prescription acetaminophen products used to treat pain, like Vicodin and Percocet, can be very dangerous because they may include a narcotic, such as codeine or oxycodone.
 An individual might build up a tolerance to the narcotic and need to take more of it to get the same pain-killing effect.
 In the meantime, that person is damaging his or her liver with increased doses of acetaminophen.2

 Ask your doctor what is in your prescription pain-killers and discuss different options if you feel you need a stronger dose.
 Do not try to medicate yourself by taking more than the recommended amount.